On optimal convergence rates for discrete minimizers of the Gross-Pitaevskii energy in LOD spaces: Proof of Optimal Convergence Rates

 For the third and fourth term in \eqref{main_eq_dualnorm} we use the error bound in the $L^2$-norm from Proposition~\ref{thm_error_L2}, the regularity of $\psi_\omega$, and Lemma~\ref{lemma_bounds_u} to derive

 Combining everything, we obtain $(\omega,u-\uLOD) \leq CH^6\|\omega\|_{H^2(\Omega)}$, which gives

-\end{proof} With this we are ready to prove the final estimate for the eigenvalue, which also finishes the proof of Theorem \ref{thm_main}. \begin{proposition} Let $\lambda$ and $\lambdaLOD$ be the corresponding eigenvalues to $u$ and $\uLOD$ in \eqref{groundstate-EV-from-energy} and \eqref{LOD_approx} respectively.
+\end{proof} With this we are ready to prove the final estimate for the eigenvalue, which also finishes the proof of Theorem \ref{thm_main}. \begin{proposition} Assume $V\in L^{\infty}(\Omega)$.
+Let $\lambda$ and $\lambdaLOD$ be the eigenvalues corresponding to $u$ and $\uLOD$ in \eqref{groundstate-EV-from-energy} and \eqref{LOD_approx} respectively.
 It holds that

 \end{proposition} \begin{proof} We use the definition of the eigenvalues to estimate